-Because the social sciences are so integral to a quality education that prepares you for a fulfilling life, many of the courses we offer are approved for the Marquette Core Curriculum, which all students are required to take.
-Also, many of our courses are integral to several interdisciplinary majors and minors that Marquette University offers, such as Law and Society; Culture, Health and Illness; Family Studies; Africana Studies; International Affairs; Peace Studies and Gender and Sexualities Studies.
+Because the social sciences are so integral to a quality education that prepares a student for a fulfilling life, many of the courses offered are approved for the Marquette Core Curriculum, which all students are required to take.
+Also, many of our courses are integral to several interdisciplinary majors and minors that Marquette University offers, such as Law and Society; Culture, Health and Illness; Family Studies; Africana Studies; International Affairs; Peace Studies; and Gender and Sexualities Studies.

 The department also offers an internship program for any senior in one of the four majors within the department.
 Moreover, the department offers students the opportunity to expand their educational horizons by pursuing two majors within the department.